 - The Reality Show The Simple Life featured Paris Hilton and her friend Nicole abandoning their pampered lifestyles to live less-wealthy lives (for example, Down on the Farm) and seeing how well (or rather, poorly) they'd cope.

 - Fresh Meat has two distinct types of slummers: Braying toff JP, who is posh and proud and living in a slummy student house for fun, and Oregon, a hipster who is embarrassed by her privleged upbringing and living there because she wants to fit in with her cool, working class housemates.

 - The first season of Newhart had Leslie, a wealthy heiress and Dartmouth grad student who took the maid's job to "find out what it's like to be normal".
-In season 2 she was replaced with her cousin Stephanie, who was a Rich Bitch to Leslie's Spoiled Sweet and took the maid's job because her parents had "cut her off".
+In season 2 she was replaced with her cousin Stephanie, who was a Spoiled Brat to Leslie's Spoiled Sweet and took the maid's job because her parents had "cut her off".

 - The Dashboard Confessional song "Matters of Blood and Connection" is a Take That directed at a wealthy young socialite who does this so that she can have a vacation.
 Among other things, she uses a fake accent to try and convince the locals she is one of them.